-Executive Summary
+1 Executive Summary

-OASIS, the XML interoperability consortium, formed the Election and Voter Services Technical Committee in the spring of 2001 to develop standards for election and voter services information using XML.
-The committee's mission statement is, in part, to:

-"Develop a standard for the structured interchange among hardware, software, and service providers who engage in any aspect of providing election or voter services to public or private organizations...."
+- OASIS, the XML interoperability consortium, formed the Election and Voter Services Technical - 85 Committee in the spring of 2001 to develop standards for election and voter services information - 86 using XML.
+The committee's mission statement is, in part, to: - 87 "Develop a standard for the structured interchange among hardware, software, and service 88 providers who engage in any aspect of providing election or voter services to public or private - 89 organizations..."

-The objective is to introduce a uniform and reliable way to allow election systems to interact with each other.
-The overall effort attempts to address the challenges of developing a standard that is:

-- Multinational: our aim is to have these standards adopted globally - Flexible: effective across the different voting regimes. e.g. proportional representation or "first past the post". - Multilingual: flexible enough to accommodate the various languages and dialects and vocabularies. - Adaptable: resilient enough to support elections in both the private and public sectors. - Secure: able to secure the relevant data and interfaces from any attempt at corruption, as appropriate to the different requirements of varying election rules.
+- The objective is to introduce a uniform and reliable way to allow systems involved in the election process to interact.
+The overall effort attempts to address the challenges of developing a - 92 standard that is: - Multinational: Our aim is to have these standards adopted globally. - Flexible: Effective across the different voting regimes (e.g. proportional representation or 'first past the post') and voting channels (e.g. Internet, SMS, postal or traditional paper ballot). - Multilingual: Flexible enough to accommodate the various languages and dialects and vocabularies. - Adaptable: Resilient enough to support elections in both the private and public sectors. - Secure: Able to secure the relevant data and interfaces from any attempt at corruption, as appropriate to the different requirements of varying election rules.

-The primary deliverable of the committee the Election Markup Language (EML).
+The primary deliverable of the committee is the Election Markup Language (EML).
 This is a set of data and message definitions described as XML schemas.
 At present EML includes specifications for:

-- Candidate Nomination, Response to Nomination and Approved Candidate Lists - Voter Registration information, including eligible voter lists - Various communications between voters and election officials, such polling information, election notices, etc. - Logical Ballot information (races, contests, candidates, etc.) - Voter Authentication - Vote Casting and Vote Confirmation - Election counts and results - Audit information pertinent to some of the other defined data and interfaces
+- Candidate Nomination, Response to Nomination and Approved Candidate Lists - Referendum Options Nomination, Response to Nomination and Approved Options Lists - Voter Registration information, including eligible voter lists - Various communications between voters and election officials, such as polling information, election notices, etc. - Ballot information (races, contests, candidates, etc.) - 111 Voter Authentication - Vote Casting and Vote Confirmation - Election counts and results - Audit information pertinent to some of the other defined data and interfaces - EML is flexible enough to be used for elections and referendums that are primarily paperbased or that are fully e-enabled.

-Overview of the EML Process and Data Requirements Document
+1.1 Overview of the Document

-To help establish context for the specifics contained in the XML schemas that make up EML, the committee also developed a generic election process model.
-This model identifies the components and processes common to many elections and election systems, and describes how EML can be used to standardize the information exchanged between those components.

-Section 1 outlines the business and technical needs the committee is attempting to meet, the challenges and scope of the effort, and introduces some of the key framing concepts and terminology used in the remainder of the document.
+- To help establish context for the specifics contained in the XML schemas that make up EML, the - 119 committee also developed a generic election process model.
+This model identifies the - 120 components and processes common to many elections and election systems, and describes how - 121 EML can be used to standardize the information exchanged between those components. - 122 Section 2 outlines the business and technical needs the committee is attempting to meet, the - 123 challenges and scope of the effort, and introduces some of the key framing concepts and - terminology used in the remainder of the document.